MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-managed-installer/create-supplemental-policies.md

 - For packaged apps (AppX or MSIX), choose *PackagedApp* and allow the file by its *PackageFamilyName*
 - For other apps, try to create *Publisher* rules wherever possible, combining the *Publisher* with other properties like *Product*, *Filename*, and *Version*

-  > **Note**
-  >
+> [!NOTE]
   > The *WDAC Wizard* defaults to use all of the properties, if present.
 In some cases, you may want to combine a subset of the properties to allow multiple files.
 For example: Publisher + ProductName + Version.

 - When a *Publisher* rule is not an option (e.g. when the file is unsigned), use *Hash* as the most restrictive option
 - You might have to opt for a *FileAttribute* rule, but it can be easily spoofed

-### Review and sign WDAC supplemental policies (TAP-only)
+### Review and sign WDAC supplemental policies

-  > **Note**
-  >
-  > During the TAP program, Microsoft will need to sign WDAC supplemental policies.
-This will not be required after the TAP program ends.
+THIS PROCESS MUST BE DEFINED

-Follow the instructions below when you want to sign and deploy your custom-made WDAC supplemental policy.
+Follow the instructions below when you want to sign and deploy your WDAC supplemental policy.

 - Create a supplemental policy with the instructions found above
-- Email your .xml policy to [haileyapps@microsoft.com](mailto:haileyapps@microsoft.com)
+- Sign the policy
-- Microsoft will review the policy, provide feedback on it, and send it back for changes if needed with suggestions for modifications.
-You can expect a back-and-forth discussion with Microsoft about the supplemental policy that you've written.
-Microsoft may take up to 2 business days to respond
-- Once adequate, Microsoft will sign the policies on behalf of the customer and return the policy
-- Using the signed policies, you can deploy the signed policy file via Intune to your Windows 11 SE devices
+- Deploy the signed policy file via Intune

-The goals of this process during TAP are to:

-- Sign the policy so that it can be deployed
-- Learn how IT admins are writing policies, and work with educating them on how to write policies
-- Review the policies being written to understand if they are over-authorizing unintended executables

 ### Deploy WDAC policies

-Policies can be deployed via MDM using a custom OMA-URI.
+Policies can be deployed via Intune using a custom OMA-URI.

+> [!TIP]
-To prevent these policies from being applied to non-Windows 11 SE devices, you can create and target a group with only Windows 11 SE devices in it.
+> To prevent these policies from being applied to non-Windows SE devices, you can create and target a group with only Windows 11 SE devices in it, or use assignment filters.

 [Deploy WDAC policies using Mobile Device Management][WIN-4]